Business & Integration IT Consultant

 The tester reported several errors, including:

 ConnectX was able to resolve the issues before releasing the app update to its users.
 The result was an improved user experience.
-The tests found valuable bugs that did not exist inside the test cases and would not have appeared in a test case-only approach.
+The tests found serious bugs that did not exist inside the test cases and would not have appeared in a test case-only approach.

 Debugging tools: debugging tools can help testers more quickly and efficiently identify and isolate bugs during exploratory testing.